List of political parties in Belgium: Liberals

 The Liberal Parties chiefly appeal to businesspeople, property owners, shopkeepers, and the self-employed, in general.
 In the terms generally used in English-speaking countries, Belgian liberals would be called "moderate conservatives", "fiscal conservatives" and "social liberals".

 There are two Liberal parties, formed along linguistic lines: The Open Vlaamse Liberalen en Democraten (Open VLD) who opened up their ranks to Volksunie and CD&V defectors some years ago, managed to break the dominance of CD&V over Belgian politics in 1999.
-Open VLD is currently headed by Egbert Lachaert.
+Open VLD is currently headed by Eva De Bleeker.
 The Mouvement Réformateur (MR) is the equivalent party on the Francophone side, and is headed by Georges-Louis Bouchez.
 The MR is a federation mainly composed of the former PRL, it is also composed of the Germanophone Partei für Freiheit und Fortschritt (PFF), and is eventually also composed of the Christian-democratic split-off called MCC.
 It used to be composed of the Brussels-based FDF until September 2012, which is now an independent party.

-Recently, the Flemish liberal party faced several high-ranking elected officials breaking away in order to found new "right-liberal" parties: MEP Ward Beysen (Liberaal Appèl, LA), senator Leo Govaerts (Veilig Blauw), senator Hugo Coveliers (VLOTT), VLD board member Boudewijn Bouckaert (Cassadra vzw) and senator Jean-Marie Dedecker (Lijst Dedecker, LDD).
+Recently, the Flemish liberal party faced several high-ranking elected officials breaking away in order to found new "right-liberal" parties: MEP Ward Beysen (Liberaal Appèl, LA), senator Leo Goovaerts (Veilig Blauw), senator Hugo Coveliers (VLOTT), chief of the High Supervisory Committee Willy Vermeulen (Verstandig Rechts), VLD board member Boudewijn Bouckaert (Cassandra vzw) and senator Jean-Marie Dedecker (Lijst Dedecker, LDD).
 There has been also francophone "right-liberal" parties: senator Alain Destexhe (Listes Destexhe) and former Deputy Head of the Cabinet of Serge Kubla (first Libéral Démocrate, LiDé and later co-founded Parti populaire, PP).